1. Eculizumab (or Soliris®)

-These new medicines are delivered each in their own way, like infusion every fortnight or every 8 weeks, (self-administered) subcutaneous injection twice a week, a pill twice a day etc.
+These new medicines are each delivered in their own way, e.g. infusion every fortnight or every 8 weeks, (self-administered) subcutaneous injection twice a week, a pill twice a day etc.

-For clinical trials, see hereunder.
+For clinical trials, see below.
 For more up to date information contact us.

 Other supportive treatments